 The number one complaint we receive from charter-seeking customers who use BusRates.com may surprise you: “I never received a response from the company I selected” is the most common problem we hear from users.

 The majority of visitors of BusRates.com call listed companies directly, but about 20% submit their trip details using our online form.
 These form submissions are directly emailed to the companies the visitor selects.
 On average, visitors select between 3 and 4 companies when using this method.

 A study on company follow-up to these emailed RFQs in 2015 revealed a 13% no-reply rate.
-As BusRates.com does not interfere in the booking process, the solution to this problem is wholly dependent on our listed companies.
-We’ve heard a variety of reasons why a company would not respond to a customer request, and have compiled three main tips to ensure that not only does the visitor receive a response from their selected company, so that you can securing the booking you’re looking for.
+As BusRates.com does not interfere with the booking process, the solution to this problem is wholly dependent on our listed companies.
+We’ve heard a variety of reasons why a company would not respond to a customer request and have compiled three main tips to ensure that not only does the visitor receive a response from their selected company so that you can securing the booking you’re looking for.

 If you are unable to reply to RFQs as they come in, set up a dedicated email address for your company (like email@example.com) and set that email address to send an auto-reply to the customer while forwarding the email to your address where you can reply at a more convenient time.